skatsuta/athenai/README.md

 Athenai is a simple and easy-to-use command line tool that runs SQL query statements on [Amazon Athena](https://aws.amazon.com/athena/).

-With Athenai you can run multiple queries easily at a time on Amazon Athena and see the results in table or CSV format once the executions are complete.
+With Athenai you can run multiple queries easily at a time on Amazon Athena and see the results in table or CSV format once the executions have finished.

 "A picture is worth a thousand words."
 See the **[Demo](#demo)** section to see how it works 👀